WeBankPartners/wecube-docs/docs/introduction-en.md

     Each **plugin service** is typically responsible for managing a specific type of IT resource, a "plugin service" usually provides multiple **service methods** to implement different operations on the IT resource.
 For example, in the plugin (package) `Qcloud`, we have provided a plugin service `vpc` who can manage the virtual private cloud instances and a plugin service `vm` who is responsible for managing cloud server instances.

     Each **service method** can accomplish one specific type of operation on a resource, multiple **service methods** together complete the feature extension on that IT resource provided by the **plugin service**.
-For example, the above-mentioned plugin service `vpc` provides the `create` and the `terminate` action methods to actually create an destroy virutal private cloud instances.
+For example, the above-mentioned plugin service `vpc` provides the `create` and the `terminate` action methods to actually create an destroy virtual private cloud instances.

 ![intro-plugin.png](images/introduction/intro-plugin.png)

 You can upload a plugin package, then configure, register and enable the included plugin services on WeCube.
 Each plugin service can be treated separately, so you can choose to enable only those required in your case.

-In addition, for different use cases, you can have multiple configuration sets for one single plugin service, the plugin service can be actually registered more than once with these different configuration sets, so that you can have different settings (eg. security settings for differnt level, settings in different environment, etc.) in different scenarios.
+In addition, for different use cases, you can have multiple configuration sets for one single plugin service, the plugin service can be actually registered more than once with these different configuration sets, so that you can have different settings (eg. security settings for different levels, settings in different environment, etc.) in different scenarios.

 ### CMDB